-- College registration, matriculation, and enrollment process is cumbersome and does not create a student-friendly experience.
+- Our registration, matriculation, and enrollment process is cumbersome and does not create a student-friendly experience.
 We don't have an integrated system to walk each student through the process, ensuring they understand each milestone and how to navigate the various stages of becoming a Solano College student.
 Although we have a brief online orientation for students, we do not have a robust, in-person orientation experience for new and incoming students. - Our relationship with local high school counselors could be stronger; even though we are a single college district, we are not the default recommendation of every high school counselor in our district.
 We lack staff capacity to fully realize and invest the time in developing strong relationships with HS counselors. - The college is encouraging more faculty to adopt a zero or low-cost textbook option for their classes; however, we would like to find a way to accelerate this process since we know that the cost of textbooks is one of the central barriers for students, and that there is a correlation between course success and students who can obtain their textbooks by the start of class.

-• Transportation continues to be a hurdle and barrier for student access.
-Although students can ride the local County buses for free, the current route structure does not support easy or efficient transportation to the main campus (Fairfield) or between the three campus locations.

-- Lack of a comprehensive outreach and recruitment strategy focusing on Black/African American students; current outreach efforts are growing and we have hired a new Director of Outreach, so our goal will be to create a comprehensive outreach and recruitment strategy for the campus.
+- Transportation continues to be a hurdle and barrier for student access.
+Although students can ride the local County buses for free, the current route structure does not support easy or efficient transportation to the main campus (Fairfield) or between the three campus locations. - Lack of a comprehensive outreach and recruitment strategy focusing on Black and African American students.
+Current outreach efforts are growing, and we have hired a new Director of Outreach, so our goal will be to create a comprehensive outreach and recruitment strategy for the campus.
 As a priority, we will first focus on a strategic approach for Black and African American students.
-We need to integrate the various outreach efforts into a cohesive, centralized strategy. - Lack of a focused marketing campaign to promote the brand and highlight the value proposition offered by the college.
+We need to integrate the various outreach efforts into a cohesive, centralized strategy that focuses on both high school students and adult learners within the community.

+Lack of a focused marketing campaign to promote Solano's brand identity and highlight the value proposition offered by the college.
 Marketing efforts are not robust or consistent enough to create stronger brand identity across the County.
-Efforts have improved over the past few years, but there is still a need to create a larger, more dynamic footprint in the community so there is more widespread awareness of the college, our flagship academic programs, vast array of student services, and the opportunities we offer first time college students.
+Efforts have improved over the past few years, but there is still a need to create a larger, more dynamic footprint in the community with greater awareness of the college, our flagship academic programs, vast array of student services, and the opportunities we offer first time college students.

-• Comprehensive outreach and recruitment strategy that focuses on Black/African American students and involves Black/African American outreach staff and faculty.
+- Comprehensive outreach and recruitment strategy that focuses on Black and African American students and involves Black and African American outreach staff and faculty. - Improved, more consistently equitable classroom experience for Black and African American students.